JonnyAsh/ISS-Logbook/README.md

 Ashmore, J. Adelakun, A. Tolofari, S. (2022) 'Development Team Project: Design Document'.
 Paper submitted to the university of the University of Essex Online for Secure Software Development Module.

 Downey, A.B.
 (2012) Python for software design how to think like a computer scientist.
 Cambridge: Cambridge University Press.
-(Samuel entry)

 GitHub.
 (2022) PyCQA/flake8.
 Available from: https://github.com/pycqa/flake8 [Accessed 13 Sep.
 2022].

+Kaudelka, L. (2021) The Pros and Cons of Using CAPTCHA on Your Senior Living Website. blog.growmarkentum.com.
+Available from: https://blog.growmarkentum.com/pros-and-cons-using-captcha [Accessed 17 Sep.
+2022].
 ‌

 Khan, M.W.
 (2021) Pool Map With Multiple Arguments in Python.
 Delft Stack.
 Available from: https://www.delftstack.com/howto/python/python-pool-map-multiple-arguments/ [Accessed 9 Sep.
 2022].
-(Samuel entry)

 Rjmolyneaux (2022) Use PyLint for Python code - Visual Studio (Windows). docs.microsoft.com.
 Available from: https://docs.microsoft.com/en-us/visualstudio/python/linting-python-code?view=vs-2022 [Accessed 13 Sep.
 2022].
 ‌